 All children deserve the opportunity to succeed.
 But it’s harder than ever to find a path out of poverty without a college education or technical training.

-- Low-income students are six times more likely to drop out of high school and fewer than one third of them will enroll in college
+- Students from historically resourced oppressed communities are six times more likely to drop out of high school and fewer than one third of them will enroll in college

 - A 6th grade student who misses more than 20% of class, whose teacher reports poor behavior, or who fails math or English is 70% more likely to drop out